 What Runs Where offers two different plans at $299 and $399 per month.

-When you’re managing an SEO and PPC ad campaign, Spyfu is a great resource.
-However, some people have reported inaccurate traffic and budget data so be prepared to compare data with another tool.
+When you’re managing an SEO and PPC ad campaign, Spyfu is a great resource to spy on your competitors.
+However, some people have reported inaccurate website traffic and budget data so be prepared to compare data with another tool.

 Spyfu is one tool that provides free users with access to large amounts of data, so it’s definitely worth signing up to test out.

-You can also search for backlinks and export your data to custom reports.
-If you want a powerful competitor analysis tool, Spyfu has you covered with a risk-free 30-day money back guarantee.
+You can also search for competitors backlinks and export your data to custom reports.
+If you want a powerful competitor/competitor research analysis tool, Spyfu has you covered with a risk-free 30-day money back guarantee.

 There’s a free browser-based version of Serpstat, but the features are limited.
 You’ll need a paid account to get significant, usable insights.